Our diplomates demonstrate excellence and expertise to become board eligible.

 - Apply for the ABFCS exam.
 To sit for the exam, the ABFCS must approve your application, including comprehensive documentation of surgical cases.

 - Sit for and successfully pass the ABFCS exam.
-Our annual exams are given each fall.
+Our annual exams are given each fall and include a written and oral component.

 Surgeons may qualify for fellowship training with surgical experience and a primary board certification.